 - A completed current application for admission to Seaver College.
 It is necessary to respond to all essay questions on the application.
 The application must be submitted online.
 Complete instructions for the admission application may be secured from the Office of Admission website at seaver.pepperdine.edu/admission.
 If you are unable to access the online application, please contact the Office of Admission for assistance. - Payment of a nonrefundable \$65 application processing fee. - A transcript from an accredited high school or equivalent, indicating all work completed at the time of application.
 While a rigid pattern of class requirements is not specified, the student is urged to prepare adequately for success in college.
-To prepare for the general education requirements at Seaver College, a strong college preparatory program is recommended, including course work in humanities, science, social science, and several years of mathematics, English, and foreign language. - Students who have attended institutions outside of the United States must arrange for their secondary schools to send official transcripts, along with English translations, for review by credential evaluators in the Office of International Student Services. - Scores from either the SAT Reasoning Test or the American College Test (ACT).
-The ACT writing test is recommended.
-The scores are evaluated in conjunction with the GPA in specific courses completed. - An academic letter of recommendation from a teacher or professor that indicates the applicant's potential to succeed at Seaver College.
+To prepare for the general education requirements at Seaver College, a strong college preparatory program is recommended, including course work in humanities, science, social science, and several years of mathematics, English, and foreign language. - Students who have attended institutions outside of the United States must arrange for their secondary schools to send official transcripts, along with English translations, for review by credential evaluators in the Office of International Student Services.
+If currently attending a US high school, students should have their counselors upload copies of transcripts from all secondary schools attended outside and within the United States via the Common Application.
+Grades transferred or translated from a previous school onto a current transcript are not accepted.
+For specific questions regarding submission of transcripts, please contact admission-oiss@pepperdine.edu. - Students from educational systems with external exams (i.e. GCSE/ AS results, CBSE Board exams, etc.) should submit certified external exam results in addition to internal marks to finalize the high school transcript requirement. - Students must take the SAT I or ACT by December in order to meet the January 15 application deadline.
+The optional ACT writing test and SAT writing/essay section are neither required nor recommended.
+No SAT II Subject Tests are required.

+• An academic letter of recommendation from a teacher or professor that indicates the applicant's potential to succeed at Seaver College.
 Letters of recommendation may be addressed to the Office of Admission; however, online recommendations are preferred.